 - 1. The minimum evaluations for determining eligibility address the following: - a.
 Need for a special instructional program - b.
 Characteristics of the gifted - c.
-Intellectual development - d.
-May include those evaluation procedures specified in an approved district plan to increase the participation of students from underrepresented groups in programs for the gifted - 2.
-Evaluations and qualified evaluators for students who are gifted are listed in Part I of this document.
+Intellectual development - May include those evaluation procedures specified in an approved district plan to increase the participation of students from underrepresented groups in programs for the gifted

-Enrichment program for Students found Eligible for Gifted
+Enrichment Program for Students Found Eligible for Gifted

 Students in grades kindergarten through 8th grade who meets eligibility criteria for gifted, may participate in the enrichment program, through a consultative model.
-This model involves face to face or virtual meetings by the teacher of the gifted with the eligible student's teacher once a month.
+This model involves face-to-face or virtual meetings by the teacher of the gifted with the eligible student's teacher once a month.
 The teacher of the gifted provides enrichment activities and/or projects to the classroom teacher for the student to do at the classroom teacher's discretion.
 The students participate in iii time daily and are grouped by their ability.
-Students in grades 9-12 have the options to discontinue services through an Educational Plan in which the High School would meet the student's needs through honor courses, Advanced Placement (AP), Dual Enrollment Courses, Advanced International Certificate of Education (AICE), and/or International baccalaureate (IB) courses.
+Students in grades 9-12 have the option to discontinue services through an Educational Plan in which the High School would meet the student's needs through honor courses, Advanced Placement (AP), Dual Enrollment Courses, Advanced International Certificate of Education (AICE), and/or International Baccalaureate (IB) courses.
 Parents and students may choose to continue the gifted program and consultation services will be provided to the student's teachers.